usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Halo On The Inside_, by Circuit des Yeux
+- _Trans-Europa Express (2009 Remaster, German Version)_, by Kraftwerk
+- _Genuine Dexterity_, by Kenny Segal, K-The-I???
 - _Dead Channel Sky_, by clipping.
 - _Tassel of Ares_, by Serpent Column
-- _Halo On The Inside_, by Circuit des Yeux
 - _This Is the Album of a Band Called Adebisi Shank_, by Adebisi Shank
 - _Descend into Depravity (Deluxe Version)_, by Dying Fetus
 - _Decide Which Way The Eyes Are Looking_, by Lina Tullgren